blackducksoftware/synopsys-detect/documentation/src/main/markdown/troubleshooting/solutions.md

 This happens when Docker fails to release its lock on the volume mounted directory when it shuts down the image inspector service container due to [Docker for Windows issue 394](https://github.com/docker/for-win/issues/394).
-The result is that [company_name] [solution_name] cannot fully clean up its output directory and leaves behind empty subdirectories.
+The result is that [detect_product_short] cannot fully clean up its output directory and leaves behind empty subdirectories.
 The problem may be intermittent.

 ### Solution